sibutrip/PrivacyLab/README.md

 Each section has different instructions.
 Contacts walks you through all the steps.
 Map has you solve easier problems yourself.
 Health is completely self-directed.

 ## `Contacts` (Bronze Difficulty)
 - Step 1: First we need to delay requesting access to contacts for as long as possible.
-Right now the app requests permission to access the user's contacts before ContentView appears by calling `contactsViewModel.requestContactsPermission` (See above).
+Right now the app requests permission to access the user's contacts before ContentView appears by calling `contactsViewModel.requestContactsPermission`.
 Let's call this function only when the app actively needs to access the user's contacts.
 Before moving to Step 2, take a moment to explore the contacts portion of the app and figure out when this permission should be requested.
 - Step 2: When the user taps 'Import From Contacts', that's the exact moment when we should request permission to the user's contacts.
 Remove the line of code requesting permission to the user's contacts from ContentView and paste it here instead.
 Make sure to call it asynchronously using the keyword `await`
 - Step 3: If the user has declined to give the user access to contacts, we need to tell the user why this action is not allowed.
 When this happens, let's toggle an alert that gives a helpful description to the user.
 This description should include 1) Why the action failed and 2) How to enable permissions to allow for this action.
 We aleady have an alert with a proper description, but we need to set `triedToImportContactsWithoutPermission` to `true` in order to display it.
 Go ahead and do that here in this `else` block.
 - Step 4: If the user taps 'Take me there' we should actually open the Settings app to PrivacyLab's permission page.
 We can do that by calling the `navigateToSettings` method of the `SettingService` class.
 This method is marked as a `static` method, meaning we call this method on the SettingsService type, rather than an instance of SettingsService.
 You can do that by typing `SettingsService.navigateToSettings()`.